cako/curvelets/docs/contributing.rst

 .. _numfocus-coc: https://numfocus.org/code-of-conduct
 .. _conventional-commits: https://www.conventionalcommits.org/en/v1.0.0/#summary

-We love contributions!
-Please see the following sections for more information on how to contribute.

-The best way to get in touch with the core developers and maintainers is to open a new
-`GitHub Discussion <gh-discussions_>`_.

-Please do not open new Issues directly, open a `GitHub Discussion for feature requests <gh-discussions-feature-requests_>`_ or `for bug reports <gh-discussions-bug-reports_>`_.
+We welcome and appreciate all contributions to the ``curvelets`` library!
+Please review the following guidelines before beginning your work.

+To communicate with the core developers and maintainers, we request that you open a topic in our `GitHub Discussions <gh-discussions_>`_.
+Note that `as explained in Issue #55 <https://github.com/cako/curvelets/issues/55>`_, we ask external users and non-contributors to report bugs and request new features strictly via Discussions rather than opening direct issues on GitHub.

-Before you read on, please read the `NUMFOCUS Code of Conduct <numfocus-coc_>`_.
-We expect all contributors to adhere to this code of conduct.
+Furthermore, before participating, please read and abide by the `NUMFOCUS Code of Conduct <numfocus-coc_>`_.
+We expect all community members to uphold these standards.

 Welcomed contributions
 **********************